microsoft/MLOpsPython/docs/custom_model.md

 The [Bootstrap from MLOpsPython repository](https://github.com/microsoft/MLOpsPython/blob/master/bootstrap/README.md) guide will help you to quickly prepare the repository for your project.

 **Note:** Since the bootstrap script will rename the `diabetes_regression` folder to the project name of your choice, we'll refer to your project as `[project name]` when paths are involved.

-The names of the pipeline definition files will also be updated, so your pipelines may need to be updated or remade to point to the new files.

 ## Configure training data